 - If you pick your child up after our 10 min grace period you will be charged $5 for each additional 5 minutes.

-- Please take charge of your children upon your arrival and sign them out on the clipboard.
+- Please take charge of your children upon your arrival for pickup at the end of the day.

 - After students have been picked up our teachers need to continue their work of breaking down the classroom in order to leave on time.
 Once the majority of the students have been signed out the teachers will verbally let all parents know that they are leaving so it is clear they are no longer monitoring safety.

 Symptoms that indicate the need for your child to stay home: